Skip to main content

 • Interval Period: Month

-• Payment Method: Sofia selects Check.
+• Payment Method: Check.
 This list can be customized to your needs.

-2. Review the list of payments to be created.
-The schedule will evenly divide the opportunity amount over the number of payments, but you can make changes as needed now to adjust amounts, dates, and mark any payments as Paid.
-In our example, Sofia has Jose’s first check already, so she sets the payment date to today and selects the Paid box for payment 1.
+6. Review the list of payments to be created.
+The schedule evenly divides the opportunity amount over the number of payments, but you can make changes as needed now to adjust amounts, dates, and mark any payments as Paid.
+In our example, Sofia has Jose’s first check already, so set the payment date to today and selects the Paid box for payment 1.

 The list of payments to be created, including columns and fields for Payment Number, Payment Amount, Scheduled Date, Payment Date, and Paid status